WillB97/i3scripts/README.md

 Useful for having a floating video window that can be easily hidden or moved when needed.

+### i3_tab.sh
+A script that uses jq and i3-msg to do switching to the N-th tab on an i3 workspace

 ### Other configs in dotfiles
 #### 30-touchpad.conf
 When added to `/etc/X11/xorg.conf.d/` adds tap to click and natural scrolling.